 food-drink

-Search "best bars in Málaga" on Google or TripAdvisor and you'll get a list of clubs.
-Every time.
+Search "best bars in Málaga" and you get clubs every time.

 Central Beers

-If beer variety is your thing, this is your mothership.
+If beer variety is your thing, this is your mothership in Málaga Old Town.

-Central Beers has 15+ taps and an even bigger bottle selection.
-The bartenders actually know their stuff, so if you're unsure, just tell them what you like and they'll sort you out.
+Central Beers has 15+ taps and an even bigger bottle selection, and the bartenders genuinely know what they're pouring.
+Tell them what you like and they'll find something that fits.

-The food here is the best of any bar on this list.
-Try the carilladas (slow-cooked pork cheeks).
-Trust me.
+The food is the best of any bar on this list.
+Order the carilladas, slow-cooked pork cheeks, even if you only came in for the beer.

 Tip: